 Check out this video of Right Whales Skim Feeding!

 Right whales are surprisingly flexible considering their g When a whale postures, it arches its back, bringing both the flukes and the head out of the water at the same time.
 The cause of this behavior is unknown, but is often seen when a whale “wakes up” after resting (or “logging”) at the surface.

 Surface Active Groups

 Surface active groups (SAG’s) are characterized by two or more whales socializing at the surface.
 Frequent body contact is observed, often with whales, rolling on their sides or backs.
 They generally involve a single female that vocalizes to attract males.
-The female typically spends most of the time on her back with her genitals out of the water while the males clasp her from either side with their flippers. penises are often observed and SAG’s are believed to play a role in mating.
+The female typically spends most of the time on her back with her genitals out of the water while the males clasp her from either side with their flippers.
+Penises are often observed and some SAG’s are believed to play a role in mating.
 However, many SAG’s do not lead directly to calving because 1) SAG’s have been seen during almost all months, whereas calving occurs primarily from December through March; 2) some SAG’s comprise only males and/or juveniles; and 3) many of the local females are already pregnant.

 Frequently Asked Questions

 You have questions.
 We have answers.
 Our scientists answer some of the most frequently asked questions about North Atlantic right whales.